Imane Khelif: Second-round fight against Angela Carini

-2025
+2025-2026: World Boxing sex verification testing and hiatus

-In May 2025, World Boxing announced the implementation of sex verification testing for all athletes in events sanctioned by the group; its announcement specifically singled out Khelif by saying she would be barred from competing until she underwent sex testing to prove the absence of an SRY gene and androgenizing DSDs.
-World Boxing faced criticism for the announcement, and president Boris van der Vorst apologized to the Algerian federation for what it perceived as a violation of her privacy.
+In May 2025, World Boxing, the international governing body for boxing, announced the implementation of sex verification testing for all athletes in events sanctioned by the group; its announcement specifically singled out Khelif by saying she would be barred from competing until she underwent sex testing to prove the absence of an SRY gene and androgenizing DSDs.
+World Boxing faced criticism for naming Khelif in the announcement, and president Boris van der Vorst apologized to the Algerian federation for what it perceived as a violation of her privacy.
 Khelif had intended to return to international competition at the Eindhoven Box Cup in June 2025.
 However, following World Boxing's announcement of mandatory sex testing, tournament officials reported that Khelif had not registered for the event.
+As of April 2026, Khelif has not participated in World Boxing-sanctioned events since the announcement.

-In August 2025, she appealed the World Boxing decision.
-On September 1, the Court of Arbitration for Sport publicly acknowledged the appeal, but refused her request to suspend the World Boxing decision until the case was heard.
-As a result, Khelif was unable to participate in the World Boxing championship that started on September 4, 2025.
+She appealed the World Boxing decision in August 2025, but the Court of Arbitration for Sport declined her request to suspend the World Boxing decision until the case was heard.
+This decision, delivered on 1 September 2025, prevented Khelif from participating in the World Boxing championship that started three days later.

+In a February 2026 interview with CNN, Khelif revealed that she has high levels of testosterone, which she has been reducing under medical supervision; she also indicated her willingness to undergo the mandatory sex verification tests required by the IOC.

+In a February 2026 interview with L'Équipe, Khelif was asked: "To be clear, you have a female phenotype but possess the SRY gene, an indicator of masculinity", to which she responded: "Yes, and it’s natural.
+I have female hormones."
+Subsequent reporting interpreted this exchange as her confirming she has the SRY gene.
+The Guardian lists Khelif among high-profile Olympians who have a DSD, but as of February 2026, she has not explicitly described herself as intersex or as having a DSD.

+In March, it was announced that Khelif planned to make her professional debut in Paris.
+The fight was postponed due to an injury sustained by Khelif.